pollev/Kringlecon-2-Turtle-Doves/index.md

 - Be sure to examine that printed circuit board.

 Solution:
 Inspect the element of the last lock.
-Find the div named 'cover' and move it up the dom.
+Find the div named `cover` and move it up the dom.
 We can just examine the right side of the circuit board to find the key for this lock.

 ![Doorcode Cover](images/doorcode_cover.png)